 2.9 Exercise.
-Let $\mathcal{X}$ be a set and d a metric on $\mathcal{X}$ .
-Show that the set system $\tau$ defined in (2.5) is a topology.
+Let \mathcal{X} be a set and d a metric on \mathcal{X} .
+Show that the set system τ defined in (2.5) is a topology.
 2.10 Definition.
-A topological space $\mathbf{X} = (\mathcal{X}, \tau)$ is called metrizable if there exists a metric on $\mathcal{X}$ which induces $\tau$ .
-For a specific compatible metric d, the pair $(\mathbf{X}, d)$ is called a metric space.
-The distinction between metrizable and metric spaces is more useful than it may seem at first glance: Simply the fact that a topology can be generated by a metric implies a whole range of nice topological properties of $\mathbf{X}$ , but these properties do not depend on the metric.
-We hence refer to $\mathbf{X}$ as metrizable if only such metricindependent properties are concerned.
+A topological space $\mathbf{X} = (\mathcal{X}, \tau)$ is called metrizable if there exists a metric on \mathcal{X} which induces τ .
+For a specific compatible metric d, the pair (\mathbf{X}, d) is called a metric space.
+The distinction between metrizable and metric spaces is more useful than it may seem at first glance: Simply the fact that a topology can be generated by a metric implies a whole range of nice topological properties of \mathbf{X} , but these properties do not depend on the metric.
+We hence refer to \mathbf{X} as metrizable if only such metricindependent properties are concerned.
 On the other hand, two metrics that metrize the same topology can have rather different properties.
-For two specific compatible metrics $d_1$ and $d_2$ , we hence regard $(\mathbf{X}, d_1)$ and $(\mathbf{X}, d_2)$ as two distinct metric spaces.
+For two specific compatible metrics d_1 and d_2 , we hence regard (\mathbf{X}, d_1) and (\mathbf{X}, d_2) as two distinct metric spaces.
 2.11 Remark.
-Mathematical statistics provides an important example of where this distinction matters: If two metrics metrize the same topology, then sequences converge in one if and only if they converge in the other; but two convergent sequences may converge at very different rates.
+Mathematical statistics provides an example of where this distinction matters: If two metrics metrize the same topology, then sequences converge in one if and only if they converge in the other; but two convergent sequences may converge at different rates.
 This is of no consequence in parametric statistics, where the parameter space can always be regarded as a subset of Euclidean space, and all metrics that metrize the Euclidean topology yield identical rates.
-In nonparametric statistics, however, parameter spaces are infinitedimensional, and the properties of metrics can differ substantially.
+In nonparametric statistics, however, parameter spaces are infinite-dimensional, and the properties of metrics can differ substantially.
 Given a topology on such a parameter space, any two compatible metrics yield identical notions of consistency (since consistency depends only on whether or not an estimator converges), but may yield very different convergence rates.
-2.12 Lemma.
-If X is metrizable, it is a Hausdorff space.
+PROOF.
+Homework.